In Him Ministries:

 When we accept the salvation offered to us through Jesus Christ we enter into a new relationship of peace with God.
 When we accept God’s free gift, we have the assurance of knowing we will never be condemned for our sins and have eternal life.

-In every age there have been those who trusted in what they do to gain salvation.
 The Bible tells us over and over again that there is nothing we can do to earn our salvation.
 It is a free gift purchased for us by the blood of Jesus Christ on Calvary’s cross.
 The false gospel of works that Paul warns us about in his letter to the Galatians is trusting in our own efforts to be saved (Gal.
 4:10-11).
 Anytime we take our focus off of Christ and strive to keep certain rituals we insult the Spirit of grace (Heb.
 10:29), and fall under a curse that can only lead to eternal death.

 We all have a responsibility to share the real gospel with those who are lost.